jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 dpkg -i oracle-java8-jdk_$version_amd64.deb
 ```

-_Notice:_ You could also use OpenJDK, but we are recommending the Oracle JVM.
-BBoxDB uses memory mapped files, features such as cleaning allocated memory is not available in all JVMs.
-Also, we recommend using a 64-bit operating system.
-Due to the memory mapped files, BBoxDB needs a huge virtual address space.
-32-bit systems can address up to 4 GB memory, which makes it hard to handle big datasets.

 _Notice:_ BBoxDB should run on every Linux distribution, but at the moment the software is only tested on Debian and Ubuntu Linux.

 ## Clock synchronization